Planet Nine: Batygin and Brown hypothesis

+Brown had led a team which discovered and identified many TNOs throughout the 2000's.
+They were the first to catalog many of the objects which would later be used as evidence for Planet Nine.

 In early 2016, California Institute of Technology's Batygin and Brown described how the similar orbits of six ETNOs could be explained by Planet Nine and proposed a possible orbit for the planet.
 This hypothesis could also explain ETNOs with orbits perpendicular to the inner planets and others with extreme inclinations, and had been offered as an explanation of the tilt of the Sun's axis.